sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-autopilot/hana-cloud-alerts-autopilot.md

     ![SAP HANA Cloud Storage](sap-hana-cloud-central.png)

     >Note that there may be restrictions on how often an instance can have its storage resized within a period of time and there may be downtime required.
-For additional details see [Change the Size of an SAP HANA Database Instance Using the CLI](https://help.sap.com/viewer/9ae9104a46f74a6583ce5182e7fb20cb/hanacloud/en-US/5f4823c45d654d1da28682f03f58ccf7.html).
+For additional details see [Change the Size of a SAP HANA Database Instance Using the CLI](https://help.sap.com/viewer/9ae9104a46f74a6583ce5182e7fb20cb/hanacloud/en-US/5f4823c45d654d1da28682f03f58ccf7.html).

 10. Now that the test of this command was successful using the `HDBTestAlert`, either disable the action in the subscription in the SAP Alert Notification Service or change the condition in the subscription to use `HDBDiskUsage`.
 Additional details on this alert can be found at [HDB Disk Usage](https://help.sap.com/viewer/5967a369d4b74f7a9c2b91f5df8e6ab6/Cloud/en-US/807a9f0021354fcc856cbf29cb4f7f18.html).
 By default the disk usage alert will create an alert with severity ERROR on 98 % disk usage, which then triggers a storage increase of 40 GB.